 - The veteran was a patient in a VA-approved nursing home and passed after October 9, 1996

 For families to get VA reimbursement for burial expenses, the family must show proof of the veteran's death and have detailed receipts and account statements that show the funeral and burial costs.
-The VA pays up to $796 for non-service-related deaths and up to $2,000 for service-related deaths.
+For veterans that died after January 5th, 2023, the VA pays up to $893 for non-service-related deaths and up to $2,000 for service-related deaths.

 Veterans Benefits and Resources From Other Federal Agencies